OBSERVABILITY PLATFORM

 After an initial search returns results, you can also group and narrow your results to specific attributes.

-Use the Group by field to retrieve and display the aggregated results grouped by up to two different attributes, such as service and operation.
-This ability to group related attributes helps to highlight and better understand existing issues such as anomalous error rates, based on specific properties.
+Use the Group by field to retrieve and display the aggregated results grouped by up to three different attributes, such as service, operation, and build version.
+This combination helps to identify spikes in requests or errors in a particular version of your software.
+Grouping by related attributes helps to highlight and better understand existing issues, such as anomalous error rates, based on specific properties.

-You can additionally narrow your results with the Narrow scope by service tag field.
-Enter a specific attribute to narrow your results to only that attribute.
+You can additionally narrow your results with the Filters field.
+Enter a specific attribute to narrow your results to that attribute only, such as a specific service or operation.
 You can use this field independently or in conjunction with the Group by field.
-This field works with the Statistics table, Top Tags, and Topology view.
+This field works with the Statistics table and Topology view.

 For example, you might have a payment app that includes a service named payment_gateway_service, and you want to explore issues with that service.